Top Rank Suite: Bristol

 The Bristol Top Rank Suite opened in August 1963 on Nelson Street.
 It closed in June 1974 and reopened as Baileys in October.
-It became Romeo and Juliet's in 1977, then Papillons, Odyssey, The Works, Syndicate, and is currently SWX.
+It became Romeo and Juliet's in 1977, then Papillons, Odyssey, The Works, Syndicate, SWX and is currently Electric Bristol.

 Cardiff

 The Cardiff Top Rank Suite opened in November 1963 on Queen Street in the centre of the city.
 It hosted acts such as The Beatles, Led Zeppelin and U2.
 The Top Rank closed in 1982 but the venue continued under a series of names until the building was demolished in 2005.

 They held a few Battle of the Bands, there as well.

 Croydon

 The Croydon Top Rank Suite opened in 1966.
 It was sold in 1974 and reopened in 1976 as Cinatra's, which was an equally popular venue for many years.
 The reputation of the club began to decline in the 1990s, and eventually so did its trade.
-Cinatra's closed its doors for the final time in 2004 & has been vacant & boarded up ever since.
+Cinatra's closed in 2004 and has been vacant and boarded up ever since.